 Bulls' Wendell Carter Jr.: Probable Saturday

-Carter continues to deal with some soreness, but he has yet to miss a game this season.
-Across the past three contests, he's averaging 10.3 points, 9.0 rebounds, 2.0 assists and 1.0 steal in 24.0 minutes.
+Carter continues to be listed on the injury report, but he has yet to miss any time this season.
+In his 10 appearances this month, he's averaging 10.3 points, 9.8 rebounds, 1.4 assists, 1.3 blocks and 1.2 steals across 33.0 minutes.

 More News